2013

 ● 10-5-2013: Let it be known that at exactly 11:00 a.m., on Saturday, 5 October 2013, I, Richard J. Eisner, while reading for the second time the 2005 Schedule for Rating Permanent Disability, finally understood the process for rating permanent disability for California Workers’ Compensation.
 I’ve been frustratedly groping toward this understanding for years, and in earnest over the past few years, especially this year.
 This is a most encouraging development!
 I’ve thought of this as the point at which I could and would transition from studying Workers’ Compensation, to finding more or less full-time work as a lawyer in this field.
 It won’t be long now; my deliverance is at hand!

-● 10-6-2013: All men are created equal . . . we are all equal . . . equal in what?, in terms of what?, equal in what way? . . .
+● 10-6-2013: All men are created equal . . . we are all equal . . . equal in what?, equal in what way? . . .
 If it means equal in value, then how much value does each of us have?

 ● 10-15-2013: In my late teens, I described marijuana intoxication this way (I began using marijuana when I was 17): When you’re high, everything is candy.